tangentsoft/pidp8i/doc/os8-run.md

 * include script files so that common code blocks can be written once in an external included script.
 * run of patch scripts that will use `ODT` or `FUTIL` to patch the booted system image.
 * perform actions in a script conditional on feature enablement matching an arbitrary keyword.
-* perform actions in a scrupt unless a disablement keyword has been specified.
+* perform actions in a script unless a disablement keyword has been specified.
 * set enable or disable keywords anywhere in the execution of a script.

-Under the covers, run-os8 is a python script that uses the python expect library that is capable of handling complex dialogues with commands.
+Under the covers, run-os8 is a python script that uses the python expect library that is capable of handling complex dialogs with commands.

 However, sometimes debugging these scripts is challenging because if you fall out of step with what is `expect`ed, the expect engine will get confused.
 The os8-run command hangs for a while and then times out with a big python backtrace.

-calling os8-run with `-v` gives verbose output that enables you to watch every step of the script running.
+calling `os8-run` with `-v` gives verbose output that enables you to watch every step of the script running.
 Unfortunately, the output often echos characters twice in a somewhat confusing cacophony.